psotou/fintoc/README.md

 This ~yet another carbon copy~  Go library is heavily influenced by the [Python SDK](https://github.com/fintoc-com/fintoc-python) devoleped by the guys at [Fintoc](https://fintoc.com/).

 The library is in a very early stage, which means you can only use certain endpoints, namely, the ones related to the **links**, **accounts** and **movements** resources.
-Though the whole API should be wrapped up soon.
+Though more resources of the API should be wrapped up in the ~near~ future.

 # HOW-TO